fastoch/Dependency-Injection/README.md

 ```
 - The configuration for each of these implementations is passed into their constructor.
 - There's no more optional variables that sometimes need to be set.

+So now, once the user is authenticated and we know which company they're from, we create the request that
+the request handler should use.

+Instead of the configuration needing to be be passed all the way to the request handler, only the storage is passed to,
+or injected into, the request handler.

+The request handler is not aware of which storage is passed in, or where the file is going, it just knows that it can call the upload method.

 @4/13 CodeAesthetic